-Drawing; A Tale of Two Realities.
+Drawing; Chasing Soul, a Tale of Two Realities?

 Isabella Brant by Rubens, c.
 1621